versusvirus-detect-the-undetected/dtu/README.md

 ### 1.2 Covid19Clue API message end-point scenario description for health offices, hospitals and physicians

-This API end-point reconnects 3rd-party big-data apps for epidemiologics & prediction in governments as well as 3rd party health care apps for physicians' patient management to get infection data and patient profiles in near-real time.
+This API end-point reconnects 3rd-party big-data apps for epidemiologics & prediction in governments as well as 3rd-party health care apps for physicians' patient management to get infection data and patient profiles in near-real time.
 It e.g. helps physicians to speed up writing and revoking work dispenses in case of positive test results and/or ordered quarantine, hospitalization, etc.

 ### 1.3 Covid19Clue API message end-point scenario description for test labs, home appliances